marina601/iFitness/README.md

         1. As a Business Owner, I want to provide a responsive platform for my custors.
         2. As a Business Owner, I want to gain more memberships.
-        3. As a Business Owner, I want to generate income from affiliate links.
+        3. As a Business Owner, I want the users of the site to be able to contact me.